coverclock/com-diag-hazer/README.md

 The durations in this sample last for anywhere from a second to half an hour.
 During this period the transmissions ceased at 20:00MST and resumed at 06:00MST.
-This suggests this is a rogue terrestrial transmitter somewhere in the continental United States.
+This seems correlated with typical "working hours" in the U.S. continental time zones.

-On 2018-12-04, The U. S. Coast Guard straightened me out.
+On 2018-12-04, the U. S. Coast Guard straightened me out.

-NOTICE ADVISORY TO NAVSTAR USERS (NANU) 2018042 NANU TYPE: GENERAL
     *** GENERAL MESSAGE TO ALL GPS USERS ***
     ON APPROXIMATELY 10 OCT 2018 SVN36 WILL RESUME TRANSMITTING L-BAND UTILIZING PRN04.
 AT L-BAND ACTIVATION, SVN36/PRN04 WILL BE UNUSABLE UNTIL FURTHER NOTICE.
 ADDITIONALLY, NO BROADCAST ALMANACS WILL INCLUDE SVN36/PRN04 UNTIL FURTHER NOTICE.
     *** GENERAL MESSAGE TO ALL GPS USERS ***

-Mystery solved!
+On 2018-12-23, the first of the next generation Block IIIA GPS satellites was launched.

+    *** GENERAL MESSAGE TO ALL GPS USERS ***
+    GPS III SVN74 (PRN04) WAS LAUNCHED ON 23 DEC 2018 (2018 JDAY 357)
+    AT 1351 ZULU.
+THIS SATELLITE WILL UNDERGO EXTENSIVE ON-ORBIT CHECK OUT AND TESTING PRIOR TO BEING SET HEALTHY.
+A USABINIT NANU WILL BE SENT WHEN THE SATELLITE IS SET ACTIVE TO SERVICE.
+    *** GENERAL MESSAGE TO ALL GPS USERS ***

+Note that the new satellite uses PRN 4.
+I suspect now that the earlier use of PRN 4 by SVN36 was some kind of control segment testing in advance of the launch of SVN74.

 # Acknowledgements